 Kota B, “I will fetch it, Emma B is here with appetizers.”

-Ellen is mashing chopped potatoes, we do it skin on, she adds melted garlic butter, salt and pepper and a cup of warmed whipping cream.
+Ellen is mashing potatoes, we do it skin on, she adds melted garlic butter, salt and pepper and a cup of warmed whipping cream.
 Dasha leaves the vegetables in the oven while the meatloaf sets, stirs the gravy and sniffs.
 She spoons a few tablespoons of the meatloaf juices into the gravy, sniffs again, turns the heat to just warm, apparently satisfied.

 Ellen, “There creamy mashed, she takes a forkful and tastes, “Perfect.”